Kaumaile

-The Kaumaile is a wooden spear treasured by the people of Nanumea, Tuvalu.
+The Kaumaile is a wooden spear (katipopuki) treasured by the people of Nanumea, Tuvalu.
 According to Nanumean myth, it was brought to the island by Tefolaha, from Samoa or Tonga, and had been used in battle, including to kill giants.
 The spear is central to Nanumean traditional history as their most important ancestral relic, and is featured on the letterhead of the Nanumean kaupule and the letterhead of NanuFuti, a community of Nanumeans in Funafuti.

 Description

 The Kaumaile is approximately 1.8 m in length.
 It is heavy, and made of a dense, dark brown, fine-grained wood from an Australian pine tree.
 Its blade is flared and has raised welts where the handle widens to become the blade.
 The spear was made circa.
 1070 A.D.
 It is considered a mea Taaua by the Nanumeans, which means it is highly valued or precious.

 History

 Origin

 The Kaumaile is believed to have been brought to Nanumea by Tefolaha (circa 1375 AD), from either Samoa or Tonga, where he had used it valiantly in battle.
 Upon arriving in Nanumea, Tefolaha is said to have found it inhabited by two women, Pai and Vau.
 Tefolaha made an agreement with Pai and Vau that he could have Nanumea if he could guess their names and they could guess his, because in Polynesian culture to know someone's name was to have power over them.
 Tefolaha would climb a palm tree and use a wooden hook on a piece of twine to trick the women into shouting their names.
 He would guess their names correctly but they would not be able to guess his and would be forced to leave.
 Nanumean traditions describe the islets, Te Motu Foliki, Lafogaki, and Teaafua a Taepoa, as being formed when sand spilled from the baskets of two women, Pai and Vau, when they were forced off Nanumea.
 Upon Tefolaha's death, his descendants would inherit the spear, and upon their death, their descendants would, which continued for ~23 generations.

 One of Tefolaha's descendants was Lapi.
 After a careless fisherman accidentally tossed a fish hook into the eye of Lupo, a Tongan prince, the Tongans sent a raiding party, led by a giant, to Nanumea.
 Lapi would use the Kaumaile to slay the giant Tuulapoupou on Nanumea's southwestern reef flat.
 While doing this, Lapi had to call the spirit of Tefolaha for help, via saying the phrase, "Tefolaha tou hoa!"